- Studying Law at Yale

 Social Media Governance Initiative (SMGI)

 Social media is increasingly the medium through which people live their social and civic lives.
 This reality has important implications both for the regulation of social interactions and for broader issues of democratic governance.
-The Collaboratory is working alongside Facebook to research and develop a set of policies/best practices for how social media platforms can function.
+The Collaboratory is looking specifically at social media companies' responsibilities in terms of maintaining conditions and values that are necessary for democracy, such as civil discourse, respect for others, and healthy community.
 This involves reviewing two issues and developing evidence informed policies to address them: (1) What might be done to make social media a source of revitalized community; and, (2) Whether and how social media platforms can cultivate values that are essential to successful civic discourse and democratic governance.
-Overall, this is an exciting opportunity to leverage the new possibilities provided by social media to address issues in democratic governance.
+Overall, this is an exciting opportunity to leverage new possibilities provided by social media to address issues in democratic governance.

 Justice Collaboratory staff are working with other members of the National Initiative for Building Community Trust and Justice to design intervention programs that aim to improve police-community relations in six pilot cities around the country.
 The interventions have been developed based on existing research concerning procedural justice, implicit bias, and race and reconciliation.

 The Collaboratory has developed a cutting-edge study for the Mayor's Office of Criminal Justice in New York City that will, for the first time, examine community-level (as opposed to individual) perceptions of procedural justice—not just as applied to policing, but also to the criminal justice system at large—and measure the effects of those perceptions on a range of outcomes.
 When complete, the study will provide crucial data that will inform how the reciprocal nature of public and criminal justice worker perceptions co-produce ideas of justice within, surrounding, and external to, the criminal justice system.

 The background work upon which this study was designed was possible thanks to MacArthur Foundation support and funding.